I began writing for MacStories in late 2015 with a comprehensive guide to the iTunes Affiliate Program.

 Squibner LLC is an independent iOS and OS X development shop based in Hinsdale, Illinois.
-Squibner is run by John Voorhees and his son, Owen, who has been doing iOS development since the introduction of iPhone OS in 2008.
-Squibner, which was formed in 2014, has several actively-developed apps on the iOS App Store including Blink: Better Affiliate Links, which is described below, Associate, an Amazon affiliate link generation utility, LogMyRun, a log book for runners and Drive, a utility that lets student drivers track their time behind the wheel.
-Squibner's first app, designed by Owen at age 11 is a math flash card game for elementary school-aged children called MathTime, which is still available on the App Store today.
+I run Squibner with my son, Owen, who has been building iOS apps since the introduction of iPhone OS in 2008.
+Squibner, which was formed in 2014, has several actively-developed apps on the iOS App Store including Blink, which is described below, Associate, an Amazon affiliate link generation utility, LogMyRun, a log book for runners and Drive, a utility that lets student drivers track their time behind the wheel.

 "Blink is my new favorite way to create iTunes affiliate links on iOS."